Why "Go Big or Go Home" is the Worst Advice Ever?

 Quadrant III represents a state of Low Consistency and Low Intensity.

 An individual in this state may feel constantly drained and confused due to a profound lack of energy.
 Here, we have an energy problem rather than one that has to do with a lack of purpose, passion, or discipline.
 When I find my client or myself in this quadrant, I do an honest lifestyle assessment to see whether I’m in integrity with the fundamental pillars of my wellness.
-I assess my sleep, fueling, and hydration.
+I check my sleep, fueling, and hydration.
 Sometimes, it’s as simple as fixing what’s missing in those areas.
-If the problem persists, I do an Energy Audit to uncover the people, places, thoughts, and beliefs draining my energy.
-I then take action from there.

 Quadrant IV represents a state of Low Consistency and High Intensity.